theta360developers/blog/_posts/2016-05-16-ricoh-cloud-api-with-iot-dev-contest.md

 `mainbanner.png`, you can easily move data from the camera and store it in the cloud for management, then download specific files from the cloud to a local filesystem for quick viewing.

+There is a mockup of a mobile camera controller as part of the real estate demo.
+You could fairly easily modify it to store the images in the cloud and have a cooler demo.
+I may try this myself if I have some spare time.

 Just a few quick ideas to get your imagination going.
 If you build something, I'd love to hear about it.